2026 Jim Gariepy Memorial Fly Fishing Tournament & Fly Fishing 101 Clinic

 Jim was the President of the Deerfield River Chapter of Trout Unlimited for two years.
 He was an avid fly fisher, paddler and skier and he ran our Single Fly event for four years.
 In 2018, our chapter renamed the event in his honor.
 True to his vision, we intend this event to be a relaxing weekend of fly fishing, with more emphasis on camaraderie rather than competition.
-Some may be interested in a more competitive event – we hope to accommodate you too!
+Some may be interested in learning the basics of fly fishing – we hope to accommodate you too!

 Overview

-The Single Fly Event on Saturday and Sunday is a two day catch and release event.
+The Single Fly Event is a one day (Sunday) catch and release event.
 Each day the participants select three copies of one specific fly pattern and hook size.
-If you lose the third copy, your tournament fishing day is over for that day.
-The pattern for the second day must be distinctly different than the pattern from the first day.
-We encourage folks to fish with a partner and enter into the partners competition too.
+If you lose the third copy, your tournament fishing day is over for the day.
 Each participant will measure and tally their own fish (honesty please!).
 The largest total length of trout in several categories will win awards!

 Qualifications